WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure.md

 However, the credit/token/ticket subsystem itself can be modelled as a service queue network.
 And that subsystem will have its own `Arrival Rate > Departure Rate` equation.

-If that equation remains true for the credit/whatever subsystem, then you haven't changed the nature of the problem.
+But if the credit/token/ticket subsystem becomes the overloaded bottleneck in your system, then your problem remains: overload.

-### Solution 3b': Reduce customer Arrival Rate via back-pressure
+### Solution 3b variation: Reduce Arrival Rate via back-pressure

 It would be fantastic to be able to enforce a reduction in the `Arrival Rate` side of our equation for all customers.
 I have